ramitop345/python_api_project/README.md

 - import Testclient from fastapi <from fastapi.testclient import TestClient>
 - you can specify what file to test: <pytest -n -s path//to//file.py>
 - to disable warning: <pytest --disable-warnings>
+- pass the <-x> flag if you want pytest to stop after the first test failure
+- using independant database for test purpose: <15:27>